TexasInstruments/edgeai-tensorlab/docs/setup_instructions.md

 ```

 Where *../ti-processor-sdk-rtos-j721e-evm-07_03_00_07* is just an example - **replace it** with the path where the SDK has been extracted.

-#### Requirement: ModelZoo
-DNN Models, config files and pre-imported/calibrated artifacts that are used in this benchmark are provided in another repository called **[EdgeAI-ModelZoo](https://github.com/TexasInstruments/edgeai-modelzoo)**.
-Please see the documentation of that repository to understand how to clone it.
-After cloning, edgeai-benchmark and edgeai-modelzoo must be inside the same parent folder for the default settings to work.

-After cloning, **edgeai-benchmark** and **edgeai-modelzoo** must be in the same parent folder.

 #### Requirement: Datasets